-Our reproduction services are led by Dr Meagan Burbury, who holds the post graduate Certificate in Advanced Veterinary Practice, specializing in Equine Stud Medicine.
+Our reproduction services are led by Dr Meagan Burbury, who holds the post graduate Certificate in Advanced Veterinary Practice, specialising in Equine Stud Medicine.

 We offer a full range for reproductive services including pre-breeding assessment of your mare, management for natural cover, Artificial Insemination with fresh/chilled or frozen semen, Pregnancy diagnosis/twin management, Infertility Investigations and Embryo Transfer.
 As well as healthcare for your youngstock and broodmares/stallions.